18F/handbook/pages/tools/github.md

 ### 4. Join a GSA/TTS organization

-Have a current teammember request an inviation to the [GSA or TTS Organization](#organizations) you need in the #github-admins channel.
+Have a current team member request an inviation to the [GSA or TTS Organization](#organizations) you need in the #github-admins channel.